webplatform/docs/html/elements/basefont/index.md

 }}
 {{Standardization_Status|Non-Standard}}
 {{API_Name}}
-{{Summary_Section|The '''basefont''' (&lt;basefont&gt;) allows specifying a default font-color and font-size for text on the entire page.
+{{Summary_Section|The '''basefont''' (&lt;basefont&gt;) element allows specifying a default font-color and font-size for text on the entire page.
 To specify the overall font for your page add the &lt;basefont&gt; element at the beginning of the &lt;body&gt; section.
 The &lt;basefont&gt; element is only supported by Internet Explorer.
 The &lt;basefont&gt; element is not supported in HTML5.
 Use CSS instead.